Risk ratio, odds ratio, risk difference... Which causal measure is easier to generalize?: Definitions found in the literature

 \section{Definitions found in the literature}

-This section completes Section~\ref{section:causal-metrics-properties} (and in particular Sections~\ref{subsec:homogeneity} and \ref{subsec:collapsibility}) with formalization of homogeneity of effects, heterogeneity of effects, and collapsibility we have found in the literature.
+This section completes Section~\ref{section:causal-metrics-properties} with formalization of homogeneity of effects, heterogeneity of effects, and collapsibility we have found in the literature.
 Doing so, we highlight that definitions can be more or less formal, and therefore can lead to different apprehension of phenomenons, in particular collapsibility.
-The Definitions we propose in Section~\ref{section:causal-metrics-properties} aims to account for the intuitions behind all previously proposed definitions, while uniformizing them.